 You can freeze dark chocolate brownies for up to 3 months.

-For best results, after baking your brownies, let them cool completely.
-Next, wrap the whole sheet of brownies tightly with plastic wrap, then wrap with foil.
-Don't forget to label them.
+For best results, after baking fudge chocolate brownies, let them cool completely.
+Next, wrap the whole sheet of brownies tightly with plastic wrap, then wrap them with foil.
+Don’t forget to label them.

 Can I make these brownies Gluten-Free?